Diocese of Wheeling–Charleston

-The Diocese of Wheeling–Charleston (Dioecesis Vhelingensis–Carolopolitanus) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church comprising the U.S. state of West Virginia.
-The ordinary is Bishop Mark E. Brennan.
-The diocese maintains two cathedrals: the Cathedral of Saint Joseph in Wheeling, West Virginia, and the Basilica of the Co-Cathedral of the Sacred Heart in Charleston, West Virginia.
-The Diocese of Wheeling–Charleston is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Baltimore.
+The Diocese of Wheeling–Charleston (Dioecesis Vhelingensis–Carolopolitanus) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church comprising West Virginia in the United States.
+It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Baltimore.

+The current bishop of the Diocese of Wheeling-Charleston is Mark E. Brennan.
+The diocese maintains two cathedrals: the Cathedral of Saint Joseph in Wheeling and the Basilica of the Co-Cathedral of the Sacred Heart in Charleston.